vietnguyengit/vietnguyen-dask/README.md

 ### 1. Cloudformation
-Use `stackman` or `ansible` to deploy a `SageMaker` notebook instance with ready to use environment including Python 3.8.13 and its dependencies.
+Use `stackman` to deploy a `SageMaker` notebook instance with ready to use environment including Python 3.8.13 and its dependencies.

 :warning: Select `conda_dask` as your notebook environment.